JraHike76/beautiful-jekyll/_posts/2020-05-28-yellowstone-visitors.md

 >There is a slight increase in the percentage of the US population but only about 0.5%.
 The percentage of the world that visited Yellowstone showed no increase at all.
 Again this could be due to the population of the U.S. being in much closer in proximity to Yellowstone.

-## Takeaway
+## Conclusion:
 * Yellowstone has in fact grown in popularity since 1979 with the most popular months falling between late spring and early fall
-* The world's love for nature may be on the rise but according to my results not necessarily here at Yellowstone
+* The world's love for nature may be on the rise, but according to my results not necessarily here at Yellowstone
-* Perhaps further research and digging a little deeper could prove a greater increase in visiting Yellowstone National Park
+* Perhaps further research and digging a little deeper could prove a greater increase of interest in visiting this majestic park

 <img src="https://i.imgur.com/J4kHuHZ.jpg" class="align-center" alt="">